Traditional or Simplified Chinese?

 Language vs script

 The language itself is not affected in any way by this change, (just as writing draught or draft in English is merely a spelling convention).
-Simplified script has been accepted in Singapore but never in Taiwan or Hong Kong, which continue to use the traditional versions of the characters.
+Singapore has accepted the simplified script, but Taiwan and Hong Kong have rejected it and continue to use the traditional versions of the characters.
 However, most educated Chinese speakers can read texts written in both types of script, and in any case most characters are the same in both systems.

 Conclusion – Traditional or Simplified Chinese?